smspillaz/deep-learning-notes/convolutional-networks.md

 We can also combine 1x1 convolutions with a stride in prder to do dilated convolutions, which is basically a more computationally efficient way of doing pooling if you

+## ResNets
+ResNets take inception even further and go for depth over all else.
+This is based on the concept that with sufficient regularization, we can avoid overfitting and keep adding more layers to remember more and more relevant information at each stage.

+However, if we just naively increase the depth and up the regularization, we run into another problem: vanishing gradients or exploding gradients.
+Batch norm can help with the former case to some extent, but not with the former.

+ResNets "are deep, but remain shallow".
+We add extra layers to the network.
+However a lot of these layers are identity mappings.

+A residual is an error in a result.
+What is important to understand is that if your residual is 0 then you shouldn't do anything to the prediction.
+Eg, you should just be able to pick the identity transformation instead of adjusting any weights.

+This is realized by a feedforward network with "shortcut" connections or "skip" connections.

+Those shortcut connections just perform an identity mapping and their outputs are dded to the outputs of the stacked layers.

+So, what happens is that the Residual Network can "dynamically add or remove layers" depending on whether or not it needs to learn more depth, because if the prior layers were already predictive enough then it can just skip the middle layers and use the information from the skip connectiosn instead.